 - Develop your strategic competencies as a director

-- Directors, executives and shareholders interacting with boards in the formulation and oversight of strategy
+- Directors (non-executive or independent or external directors as well as executive directors), executives and shareholders interacting with boards in the formulation and oversight of strategy

 - Members of the INSEAD Directors’ Network, which is made up of former participants of the International Directors Programme (IDP) and the IN-BOARD programme